pantrypoints/sp/content/en/research/hegel/spirit/part-a/section-1b.md

 The fundamental difference is that in our perceptions (sense-experience), pure being immediately breaks up into the 2 “thises”:

-1. The 'I'
+1. The 'I' [this is aham in Hinduism, the consciousness is mahat]
-2. The object of the 'I'
+2. The object of the 'I' [this is the citta]

 <!-- When we reflect(2) on this distinction, neither of them is merely immediate, in sense-certainty.
 But at the same time, they are mediated.